How To Create A Fitness Plan In 3 Simple Steps

 Don't let your busy schedule get in the way of your health and fitness.
 You no longer have to go to the gym and ask, what should I do at the gym?

 But we didn't answer how often you should workout or how many times should you train each muscle group.
-In Part 3, The Best Workout Template For Busy Individuals [Printable Workout Log], we answer these questions AND we provide a template to help you develop an effective training program.
+In Part 3, The Best Workout Template For When You Have Little Time To Workout, we answer these questions AND we provide a template to help you develop an effective training program.

 Take home messages:

-- All training programs should incorporate some variation of the 6 non-negotiable movement patterns.
+All fitness plans should incorporate some variation of the 6 non-negotiable movement patterns.

 Do you generally perform the 6 functional exercises we described in this post?